 - Export to Folder

-To construct a workflow, you simply add actions by means of the Add button.
+To construct a workflow, you simply add actions using the Add button.

 - Import Email: import email from a specified inbox (using IMAP).